ESOL

 Pathways to ESOL Endorsement

-2. Take one to five ESOL Endorsement courses with CTechEd consortium which Pasco County Schools is a member.
-Costs associated with courses outside Pasco County will not be reimbursed.
+• Enroll in one to five ESOL Endorsement courses offered by the CTechEd consortium, which includes Pasco County Schools as a member.
+Expenses related to courses taken outside of Pasco County will not be reimbursed.

-3. Take 60-hour college courses, aligned with the FLORIDA TEACHER STANDARDS for ESOL ENDORSEMENT 2010.
-All college courses must be evaluated prior to awarding credit.
+• Take 60-hour college courses aligned with the FLORIDA TEACHER STANDARDS for ESOL ENDORSEMENT 2010.
+All college courses must be evaluated before credit is awarded.
 Please fill out the ESOL Transcripts Review form and read the Checklist.

-Teachers that are new to our district and have previously taken ESOL Endorsement courses in other school districts can request a transcript review using this link: TranscriptTransferRequest@pasco.k12.fl.us.
+Teachers who are new to our district and have previously taken ESOL Endorsement courses in other school districts can request a transcript review using this link: TranscriptTransferRequest@pasco.k12.fl.us.

-Teachers that have previously taken ESOL Endorsement courses in colleges or universities can request a transcript review using this link: College Courses Review.
-Please make sure to also download this Checklist.
+Teachers who have previously completed ESOL Endorsement courses at colleges or universities should request a transcript review using this link: College Courses Review.
+Please also remember to download this Checklist.

 ESOL Courses and Teacher Categories